michaelahlers/scala-quick-path/README.md

-# Object Path for Scala
+# Tree Path for Scala